Lactation After Infant Loss

 - Two hundred milligrams of vitamin B6 daily for five days is thought to help decrease engorgement.

-- Mothers may consult with their provider about other methods such as taking an antihistamine, acupuncture, therapeutic ultrasound, or massage, (Parks et al., 2016)
+- Mothers may consult with their provider about other methods such as taking an antihistamine, acupuncture, therapeutic ultrasound, or massage, (Parkes et al., 2016)

 It is very important that the mother is instructed to call her provider if she notices any signs of breast infection.
 Signs and symptoms to report would be sudden onset of flu like symptoms, fever, chills, body aches, and a hot red painful hard area on the breast.